-The National Cyber Security Centre (NCSC) has recently issued a warning over camera baby monitors, saying that they can easily be hacked by outsiders.
+The National Cyber Security Centre (NCSC) has recently issued a warning over camera baby monitors, saying that outsiders can easily hack them.
 Understandably, this is hugely alarming for parents – but what can you do to protect your smart tech?

 Say goodbye to default passwords

 The first thing to do to secure your nursery is to change your password.
-Many baby monitors and smart cameras come with a default password, and hardly anyone bothers to change them.
+Many baby monitors and smart cameras have a default password, and hardly anyone bothers changing them.
 Lazy or default passwords like ‘1234’ and ‘password1’ are what hackers rely on.
 Change it to something difficult to guess, containing lots of numbers and symbols, and you’ll create an extra layer of defence.

 Upgrade your devices